-14 But as for me, I have trusted in you, O Lord.
-I have said, "You are my God. - 15 My times are in your hand; rescue me from the hand of my enemies, and from those who persecute me. - 16 Make your face to shine upon your servant, and in your loving-kindness save me." - 9 Have mercy on me, O Lord, for I am in trouble; my eye is consumed with sorrow, and also my throat and my belly. - 10 For my life is wasted with grief, and my years with sighing; my strength fails me because of affliction, and my bones are consumed. - 11 I have become a reproach to all my enemies and even to my neighbors, a dismay to those of my acquaintance; when they see me in the street they avoid me. - 12 I am forgotten like a dead man, out of mind; I am as useless as a broken pot.
+- For I have heard the whispering of the crowd; fear is all around; they put their heads together against me; they plot to take my life. - 14 But as for me, I have trusted in you, O Lord.
+I have said, "You are my God. - My times are in your hand; rescue me from the hand of my enemies, and from those who persecute me. - Make your face to shine upon your servant, and in your loving-kindness save me."
 Second Lesson Philippians 2:5-11 Let the same mind be in you that was in Christ Jesus, who, though he was in the form of God, did not regard equality with God as something to be exploited, but emptied himself, taking the form of a slave, being born in human likeness.
 And being found in human form, he humbled himself and became obedient to the point of death-even death on a cross.
 Therefore God also highly exalted him and gave him the name that is above every name, so that at the name of Jesus every knee should bend, in heaven and on earth and under the earth, and every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.
-The Word of the Lord.
-Lector Thanks be to God.
-People Sequence Hymn, No. 474 When I survey the wondrous cross ROCKINGHAM Tone II.1 The Passion Gospel Luke 23:1-49 The congregation remains seated for the first part of the Passion Gospel, which is read in parts led by a narrator with the congregation speaking the part denoted "Crowd."
+Lector The Word of the Lord.
+People Thanks be to God.

+The Passion Gospel Luke 23:1-49 The congregation remains seated for the first part of the Passion Gospel, which is read in parts led by a narrator with the congregation speaking the part denoted "Crowd."
 The customary responses before and after the Gospel are omitted.
-The Passion of Our Lord Jesus Christ according to Luke.
-Narrator Then the assembly rose as a body and brought Jesus before Pilate.
-They began to accuse Jesus saying, 10:30 AM Mass | Page 4 Elder 1 We found this man perverting our nation, Elder 2 forbidding us to pay taxes to the emperor, Elder 3 and saying that he himself is the Messiah, a king.
+Narrator The Passion of Our Lord Jesus Christ according to Luke.
+Then the assembly rose as a body and brought Jesus before Pilate.
+They began to accuse Jesus saying, Elder 1 We found this man perverting our nation, Elder 2 forbidding us to pay taxes to the emperor, Elder 3 and saying that he himself is the Messiah, a king.
 Narrator Then Pilate asked Jesus, Pilate Are you the king of the Jews?